PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/Analysing Relationships between Variables.md

 We start by a brief refresher to sigma notations and by revisiting correlation and applying it.
 Then, we're going to take a deep dive into measures of association by doing the Codecademy course into hypothesis testing in R. There's no mock assessment since we'll need our time for the course.
 Still, we'll apply our new knowledge tomorrow in class!

 Learning objectives:
-- Sigma Notations;
 - Correlations;
 - Regression analyses;

 Please follow the links below to continue the class:
-1. Sigma Notations: .5 hour
-2. Correlations: .5 hours
+1. Correlations: .5 hours
-3. Mock-Assessment: 1 hour
+2. Mock-Assessment 1: 1 hour
-1. Regression: 2 hours
+3. Regression: 2 hours
+2. Mock-Assessment 2: 1 hour